Keonik1/Steam-Screenshots-Importer/README.md

 # Limitations
 - Currently available for windows only, compatibility with linux and macos has not been tested, but you can check it yourself and send Pull Request with improvements!

-# Roadmap
-- Make the UI more user-friendly